bufbuild/protobuf-es/docs/runtime_api.md

    // may be provided to use the numeric value of the enum value instead. enumAsInteger?: boolean;

-   // Whether to use the proto field name instead of converting
+   // Indicates whether to use the proto field name instead of converting
    // to lowerCamelCase.
 By default the proto3 JSON printer should
    // convert the field name to lowerCamelCase and use that as the JSON name.
    // An implementation may provide an option to use the proto field name as